Correcting a previously filed Form 945.

 Paid preparers must complete and sign the paid preparer’s section of Form 945.

-Outsourcing payor's tax duties.
+Outsourcing your tax duties.

-income tax) to a third-party payer, such as a payroll service provider or reporting agent, visit IRS.gov and enter “outsourcing payroll duties
+a third-party payer, such as a payroll service provider or reporting agent, visit IRS.gov and enter “outsourcing payroll duties

 ” in the search box for helpful information on this topic.